Hirdeshprajapati311/Hirdesh_Resume/README.md

 ### React WebApplication
 A Text modification oriented webapplication.
 Based on Facebook’s Framework i.e. React.js containing prebuild components by bootstrap with JSX to power users efficiency by letting them convert their lowercase text into the UPPERCASE text or vise-versa including other features featured by text utils webapplication.
 - Project status : Complete

+### PHP TODOAPP
+A Basic todo application incorporated with PHP and MySQL and other basic web Technolagies To make a workaround for every day tasks and keep a track on them
+- Project status : Complete

+### React Portfolio Application
+A Well designed portfolio application made on powerfull React Library using inline CSS using styled components and external themes to define colors and stylings made responsive using media queries to work on both mobile and desktops
+- Project reference : Youtube
+- Project status : version1 Complete

 ## Skills
 - Flutter UI Designing